jesux/ctf-write-ups/SwampCTF-2019/cartographers-capture/README.md

 ![](img/fuk.jpg)

-The flag is obtained by representing the IP addresses directly in a matrix of 32x8 pixels
+The flag is obtained by representing the IP addresses directly in a matrix of 32x8 pixels.

 [paint-ip.py](paint-ip.py)